6 points, SCA Band 2, 0.125 EFTSL

 ((or FIT5131 or FIT9017) and ( or FIT5132 or FIT9003 or FIT9019)) or equivalent

 Advanced programming in Java; Object-oriented software engineering: UML notation, method and SE process; Basic discrete mathematics: sets, relations, functions, graphs; Project management.

 This unit covers the core software engineering disciplines concerned with managing and delivering quality software.
 Topics include processes, tools and techniques for system validation and verification, including major commercial tools used in industry.
 It shows how to detect, analyse and control defects in complex software systems.
 Inspection and testing methodologies, analysis of artefacts, robustness, quality assurance, and advanced software validation and verification methods are covered.

-- the role of validation and verification methods in the system life cycle; key issues in software testing, testing levels and testing techniques:
+- articulate the role of validation and verification methods in the system development life cycle; key issues in software testing, testing levels and testing techniques;

-- selection and combination of techniques; test related measures;
+- categorise and apply selection and combination of techniques and test related measures;

-- conduct continuous integration (CI) at unit, integration and system testing level using a CI server such as Jenkins to automatically run regression test suites on the system under test;
+- implement continuous integration (CI) at unit, integration & system testing level using a CI server such as Jenkins to automatically run regression test suites on the system under test.

 In-semester assessment: 50%; Examination (2 hours): 50%